You may have heard before that unsanitary airborne particles from a flushed toilet can make their way onto your toothbrush.

-However, what the Mythbusters crew actually found did not disprove the idea of particles traveling from a flushed toilet to a toothbrush.
+However, what the Mythbusters crew actually found did NOT disprove the idea of particles traveling from a flushed toilet to a toothbrush.

-The spread of toilet water is not limited to just those particles large enough to be felt.
-Thanks to “the aerosol effect", a veritable cloud of tiny droplets travels far outside the toilet when it is flushed.
+The spread of toilet water isn’t limited to just those particles large enough to be felt.
+Thanks to “the aerosol effect,” a veritable cloud of tiny droplets travels far outside the toilet when it is flushed.

 Charles Gerba, an environmental microbiologist from the University of Arizona, first brought the aerosol effect to light in 1975 by when he published a scientific article describing the disturbing results of his tests on bacterial and viral aerosols due to toilet flushing.